TorchlightSoftware/particle/README.md

 Once it has received the manifest and data for all sources, its status will change to 'ready'.
 In addition the collector has a function called 'ready' which takes a callback and will either call it immediately if the status is 'ready', or will call it once the status changes to 'ready'.
 As of this writing, there are no other statuses defined.

-The onData property of the Collector configuration is used to listen to changes.
-Why is it provided up front and not dynamically addible like an EventEmitter?
-Well, right now the Collector is performing a registration as soon as it is initialized, and you don't want to miss any events, so you need to provide your listener up front.
-This is a very early draft of the system, and I will probably be changing to a manual 'register' call so that you can wire up your listeners in a nicer way.

-The function you provide to onData will receive (data, event).
+The function you provide to onData (or collector.on 'data') will receive (data, event).
 Data is the entire data root, and event is a description of the change which occurred.
 The event format follows the specification for a Delta (see Message Format in next section).
 All events will look like Deltas, even inserts and the data retrieved by the payloads.

 ## The Particle Message Format